tonsam/Code-Storage/README.txt

 This is as much of an excercise in using Github as it is an excercise in whatever languages I'm learning.

 Oh god it's 94% Java, please send help
+My new year's resolution is to add more non-Java data to this repo.